How to get more replies to your direct messages on LinkedIn

 Hi (first name), thanks for liking my post today about (topic)!
 Have you been focused on (relevant topic)?

-Strategy 2) Stop pitching so quickly.
+Strategy 2) Don't pitch so quickly.

 That’s why I don’t recommend pitching right off the bat.
 Instead, I suggest you first build trust with your prospect and get to know their situation.
 This path leads to strong relationships that result in signed client contracts.
+Here's a template you can use when you get an incoming connection request on LinkedIn:

-Strategy 3) Contact the right people.
+Strategy 3) Reach out to the right people.

 Instead, I recommend contacting those who are most likely to benefit from your offer, starting with the folks already in your network.
-In my monthly coaching program Leads on LinkedIn, I'll teach you the exact strategies to identify those poised to have above-average interest in your services.
+In my coaching program Leads on LinkedIn, I'll teach you the exact strategies to identify those poised to have above-average interest in your services.

-Strategy 4) Create (and update) your lead list.
+Strategy 4) Create and update your lead list.

 Strategy 5) Follow up with your prospects.